Skip to main content

 Gavin joined Northamptonshire Fire Service at age 19 in 2000 before transferring to Devon and Somerset Fire and Rescue Service in 2010 as Station Manager.
 Between 2011 and 2017 he was promoted to Group Manager and worked in a variety of roles across the Service.
 In 2016, Gavin was seconded to lead a team that reviewed and produced an external report on the Royal Clarence Hotel fire in Exeter.

 In 2018 he was seconded to the newly formed Her Majesty’s Inspectorate of Constabulary and Fire and Rescue Services (HMICFRS).
 As Chief of Staff, he successfully led dedicated teams in delivering the first round of these independent inspections.
-Gavin returned to Devon and Somerset in January 2020 and held the Area Manager Service Delivery Role from Feb 2020 until July 2020 when he was appointed as Assistant Chief Fire Officer, Director of Service Improvement, with key responsibility for driving service performance and preparing the launch of the 2022/2027 Community Risk Management Plan (CRMP).
+Gavin returned to Devon and Somerset in January 2020 as Area Manager Service Delivery.
+In July 2020 he was appointed Assistant Chief Fire Officer, Director of Service Improvement, with key responsibility for driving service performance and preparing the launch of the 2022/2027 Community Risk Management Plan (CRMP).

-Gavin is committed to leading the organisation through future challenges and driving professional standards forward to ensure the best service is delivered to our communities.
+Gavin is committed to leading the Service through future challenges and driving professional standards to ensure the best service is delivered to our communities.
 His key priorities are organisational performance and cultural transformation.

 Gerald’s work experience before joining the Service has helped during his secondment as interim CEO for the Service’s trading arm Red One Ltd, and his appointment in 2021 as the National Fire Chief Council Lead for Rail.